chirimen-oh/chirimen-oh.github.io/docs/en/FAQ.md

 ## Q. What kind of ones is the license of the source code?
 Mozilla Japan is doing the intellectual property control of the source code as a substitute of the community.
 Refer to [this information](https://chirimen-oh.github.io/license/) for a copyright and a license.

+## Q. Is CHIRIMEN Open Source Hardware?
+We should compare [the definition of OSHW](http://freedomdefined.org/OSHW) with [CHIRIMEN License](https://chirimen-oh.github.io/license/).
+There are many common points, but there may be some difference.

 ## Q. What is contained in the source code released as the open source?
 Both the design information for manufacturing a CHIRIMEN board-computer hardware and the source code of B2G OS software for it are contained in it.